turingschool/front-end-curriculum/lessons/module-4/react-native-with-expo.md

 - BONUS: A concept should be removable from the screen

 We'll come back together and share our learnings after 20 minutes.

+### Lets talk debugging

+Debugging is a critical part of development on any platform, and React Native is no different.
+If you're running the app on a device, shake the device to bring up the Expo menu.
+You should see an option to 'Start remote debugging'.
+Click that.

+This opens up a browser window where you have access to the console and debugger.
+Open up the console and select the `Pause on Exceptions` button.
+Then throw a debugger into your JS and save, causing the app to reload.
+The debugger should trigger, allowing you to inspect `this`, `props`, etc.